qmacro/qmacro.github.io/src/posts/2023-03-29-learning-from-community-solutions-on-exercism.md

 ;
 ```

-I prefer the way this looks, over a multi-condition `if` structure, but there's a further improvement possible that I picked up, again from [glennj's solution](https://exercism.org/tracks/jq/exercises/assembly-line/solutions/glennj), which was the avoidance of the [symbolic binding](https://stedolan.github.io/jq/manual/#Variable/SymbolicBindingOperator:...as$identifier|...) of the input to `$speed` (the `. as $speed` part).
+I prefer the way this looks, over a multi-condition `if` structure, but there's a further improvement possible that I picked up, again from glennj [in his solution](https://exercism.org/tracks/jq/exercises/assembly-line/solutions/glennj), which was the avoidance of the [symbolic binding](https://stedolan.github.io/jq/manual/#Variable/SymbolicBindingOperator:...as$identifier|...) of the input to `$speed` (the `. as $speed` part).

-I'd done this because I knew I would need to refer to it both in the basic speed calculation (multiplying it by 221) and using it to index into the lookup table (`[$speed]`).
+I'd used a symbolic binding because I knew I would need to refer to it both in the basic speed calculation (multiplying it by 221) and using it to index into the lookup table (`[$speed]`).
 But glennj reminded me that I could just as easily have used `.` directly:

 ```jq
 def production_rate_per_hour: